CAO La Traviata

 Function

 Rolling this CAO La Traviata up and down my fingers I noticed a very small soft spot toward the head of the cigar.
-I’m not really worried about it because it’s so close to the head it shouldn’t really affect the smoke.
+I’m not really worried about it because it’s so close to the head that it shouldn’t really affect the smoke.
 The only thing it might affect is the draw.
 So I’m going to keep an eye on it.

 As I said above the Ecuadoran wrapper is flawless.
 I can’t find any seams or veins poking through.
-The foot appears to be well packed.
+The foot appears to be well-packed.
 The construction is near perfect so I think it’s time to punch a hole in the cap and test the draw.

 CAO La Traviata - Foot